A Donor’s Guide to Strategic Political Giving

 Left to right: Lela Ali, MVP Georgia Advisor; Zakiya Lord, MVP Regional Philanthropic Director; Jordan Brown, MVP Georgia Advisor

-State Advisors operate based on locally-informed analysis, nuanced insights directly from our grantee partners, and a deep, lived sense of solidarity with our local partners and the communities they serve.
+State Advisors operate based on local analysis, nuanced insights directly from our grantee partners, and a deep sense of solidarity with our local partners and the communities they serve.

-As a result, MVP is able to identify and invest in some of the most high-leverage leaders, organizations, elections, and geographies that might have otherwise been overlooked.
+As a result, MVP can identify and invest in some of the most high-leverage leaders, organizations, elections, and geographies that might have gone overlooked.

 Funding enables organizations to do their work.
 Capacity building lets them achieve more with the resources they have.
 When funders invest in both, we get more impact per dollar.